 The understanding of digital platforms has risen to unprecedented levels across the population.
 Consumers are wising up to marketing tricks, particularly across social media.
 Never mind that there’s even more white noise than before.
 It can be incredibly difficult to cut through and get the right message to the right person at the right time.

+92% of consumers trust organic user-generated content above all other forms of advertising.
+Nielsen.
 While this statistic was released in 2012, we’ve seen many iterations of it over the years.

 - 92% of B2B buyers are more likely to purchase after reading a trusted review.
 G2 Crowd/Heinz Marketing

 - Four out of five consumers have changed their minds about a recommended purchase after reading negative online reviews.
-Cone
+Cone.

 - 93% of consumers say that online reviews influenced their purchase decisions.
 Podium

 - Nearly all consumers (97%) now use online media when researching products or services in their local area.
-BIA/Kelsey's
+BIA/Kelsey's.

 - 92% of consumers trust recommendations from others, even people they don’t know, over branded content.
-Adweek
+Adweek.

 - 70% say that online reviews are their second-most-trusted source.
-Adweek
+Adweek.

 - While 93% of purchase decisions begin with a general web search, 74% of shoppers make buying decisions based on social media.
 ODM Group

 - The most credible form of advertising comes straight from the people we know and trust.
 83% of online respondents in 60 countries say they trust the recommendations of friends and family.
-Nielsen
+Nielsen.

 In a nutshell, most people trust other people, not brands or marketers.